Chukak/hash-table/readme.md

 ```
 ### Get value by key
 To get the value call `tb_get_value` function with table and key.
 Funciton returns apointer to a value.
-Pass the table as first parameter and the name of the key as second.
+Pass the table as the first parameter and the name of the key as the second.

 ```c
 int *int_value = tb_get_value(table, "key1");